This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Storing Harvest

-You’ve worked hard to grow your vegetables, so storing them properly keeps that effort from going to waste.
+You’ve worked hard to grow your veggies, so don’t let them go to waste by skipping proper storage.

-With a few smart tips, you can enjoy fresh flavors longer or preserve extras for later meals.
+With a little planning, you can keep your harvest fresh for weeks or preserve it for later use.

 Storing Fresh Vegetables for Maximum Longevity